 - A longer cross country flight is required (150 N Miles verses 75 N Miles)

-- Instrument flight training (Airplane only) Note: both sport and private must have some instrument training for solo cross country flight.
+- Three hours instrument flight training (Airplane only) Note: both sport and private must have some instrument training for solo cross country flight

 - Radio navigation (VOR, DME, etc) (Airplane only)

 - Communications and operations at tower controlled airports (however, sport pilots can obtain this training and privileges, but this is in addition to the minimum sport pilot requirements)